vocdoni/dvote-js/README.md

 #### MetaMask, Mist or Parity

-On a Web3 enabled browsers, the provider can be simply borrowed from `window.web3.currentProvider`.
+On Web3 enabled browsers, the provider can be simply borrowed from `window.web3.currentProvider`.
 The wallet is automatically available.

 ```javascript
 import ethers from "ethers"